awesto/djangoshop-discounts/README.md

 )
 ```

+The discount percentage is computed using the *current* subtotal, then withdrawn from thereof.
-The position of this rebate modifier is important.
-Add it after the ``DefaultCartModifier``, but
+Therefore the position of this rebate modifier is important.
+Add it after the ``DefaultCartModifier``,
-before the taxes and shipping modifiers.
+but before your choosen tax modifier.

 ## Usage